Best practices for using Office 365 on a slow network

 For more information, see Microsoft OneNote.

-The following are general guidelines for using Lync Online when your network is slow:
+The following are general guidelines for using Skype for Business or Lync Online when your network is slow:

 Use instant messaging whenever you can because it works well on a slow network.